michaellomuscio/Sleep-Study/README.md

 ## Pilot Study (SleepStudyPilot.csv)
 This data was collected as part of a pilot study to determine whether or not students were satisfied with the survey they created.

+## Sleep Study Data (SleepStudyData.csv)
+This is the data collected from the study.